 Connecting Azure Automation

-To enable RealmJoin Portal to offer runbooks as a way to automate daily operations, you need to connect an Azure Automation Account.
+To enable RealmJoin Portal to offer runbooks to automate daily operations, you need to connect an Azure Automation Account.
 This Automation Account will host your runbooks as well as the permissions needed for the runbooks to function in your environment.

 This guide will help you to onboard either a new or existing Automation Account.